The project so far

 Autumn 2020 – Winter 2021

 Installing the pipeline is a complex engineering challenge.
-After receiving permission to install the pipeline, we have been further developing the documents that govern how we will construct the replacement pipeline.
+After receiving permission to install the pipeline, we further developed the documents that govern how we are constructing the replacement pipeline.

 From December 2021

-Other than at Chobham Common, we will be installing the pipeline from December 2021 and throughout 2022 and early 2023.
+Construction works to install the replacement pipeline began in late 2021 and are estimated to be completed in 2023.
 To avoid disruption to local people, we’re using a variety of tried and tested construction techniques depending on the area we’re installing in.
 We’re planning our activities carefully to keep impacts low where disruption is unavoidable.
-Our local teams will work with communities to make sure they understand what we’re doing, how it might impact them and how they can find out more.
+Our local teams are working with communities to make sure they understand what we’re doing, how it might impact them and how they can find out more.